zly2006/Spatial/README.md

 An Android app providing iOS 26 like spatial photos.

-Using MediaPipe for face detection.
+Using MediaPipe's model for face detection.